Wills, Trusts & Probate

 What is the difference between a will and a trust?

-If you die without a will in Bell, California’s intestate succession laws determine how your assets are distributed.
-Typically, property will go to your closest relatives according to a state formula, which may not align with your wishes.
-This can lead to delays and disputes among family members.
-Establishing a will or trust helps ensure your instructions are followed accurately.
+If you die without a will in Bell, California’s intestacy laws determine how your assets are distributed.
+Typically, property passes to your closest relatives according to a statutory formula, which may not reflect your personal wishes.
+Intestate succession can result in outcomes that surprise families and may leave out people you intended to provide for.
+Dying intestate can also increase delays and conflicts as courts and relatives work through distribution and guardianship matters.
+Creating a will or trust provides control over distribution, enables specific gifts, and allows you to appoint trusted fiduciaries to manage your estate consistent with your intentions.

 Leave a Reply